mcfrith/last-rna/last-long-reads.md

 * `-c` tells it to "mask" lowercase.

-## Fastq to fasta

-If the reads are in FASTQ (fq) format, convert them to FASTA (fa):

-    awk '(NR - 1) % 4 < 2' myseq.fq | sed 's/@/>/' > myseq.fa

 ## Optional: Fix read identifiers

 Each read should have a short, unique "name" or "identifier".
 Unfortunately, these identifiers are often ridiculously long, which makes things inefficient and inconvenient.
 Worse, unique identifiers sometimes contain spaces (which are used as field separators in many formats).
-One fix is to replace the identifiers with serial numbers:
+One fix is to replace the identifiers with serial numbers.

+FASTA -> FASTA with serial numbers:

     awk '/>/ {$0 = ">" ++n} 1' nasty.fa > nice.fa

+FASTQ -> FASTA with serial numbers:

+    awk 'NR % 4 == 2 {print ">" ++n "\n" $0}' myseq.fq > myseq.fa

 Some care is needed: if you do this separately for two datasets, and later combine them, then the serial numbers will not be unique.

-It's possible to fix identifiers while converting fastq->fasta:

-    awk 'NR % 4 == 2 {print ">" ++n "\n" $0}' myseq.fq > myseq.fa

 ## Substitution and gap rates

-Next, we can determine alignment parameters (substitution and gap scores) that fit these sequences:
+Next, we can [determine the rates of insertion, deletion, and substitutions][train] between our reads and the genome:

-    last-train -P8 mydb myseq.fa > myseq.par
+    last-train -P8 -Q0 mydb myseq.fq > myseq.par

+* You can supply the reads in either FASTA (`.fa`) or FASTQ (`.fq`)
+  format: it makes no difference.

 * `-P8` tells it to use 8 processors: modify this as you wish.

+* `-Q0` tells it to ignore quality data (irrelevant for FASTA).

-The [training][train] should be done separately for different kinds of sequence, e.g. MinION 1d and 2d, which are likely to have different substitution and gap rates.
+The training should be done separately for different kinds of sequence, e.g. MinION 1d and 2d, which are likely to have different substitution and gap rates.
 It should also be done separately for sequences with unusual composition, e.g. extremely AT-rich